 Teachers use a range of assessment strategies to track pupils' progress towards our published learning outcomes.
-This may include marked workbooks; self-assessment and peer assessment, logs written by the teacher, photos and QR codes of film clips.
+This may include marked workbooks; self-assessment and peer assessment.
 Governors will monitor the achievement of pupils in RSHE.
 Pupil's progress in RSHE will be included in the end of year report.